mayurgaud/react-test/README.md

 ## Folder Structure

     To separate different components of the project, we have arranged them in different folders as follow:
 1. actions
     - Fetch data from API
     - Responsible for sending data from application to store.
-2. componenets
+2. components
     - It creates view for rendering content on the screen.
       - Picker - Used for drop down filtering on basis on transaction type
       - Posts - Used for show the list of transaction fetch from the API